 "Where is Emerald Isle?"
 Lance asked.
 I shrugged.
 I assumed it had something to do with the storm we were watching - that squall was still raging over Oriental and now we were all alone on the Neuse River except for the shrimp boats which had suddenly appeared from thin air and were screaming towards us from every direction.

-I wonder where they're going I thought to myself, and turned Minerva to follow them.
-It was then that I saw another black wall coming towards us from the other side of the river, and they were heading directly into its outside edge.
+I wonder where they're going I thought to myself, and turned Minerva to fall in with them.
+It was then that I saw another black wall coming towards us from the other side of the river, and they were heading directly into its outside edge posthaste.
 This second squall had sneaked in behind us and was closing on us quickly.
 We got the sails down and secured just in time for the first blast of wind and whipped up water.

 Minerva rocked sideways like she'd been slapped in the face, then popped right in to the boiling waves that followed behind the wind surge and stubbornly held her course.
 Lance and I exchanged wide-eyed glances.
 That blast would have pinned us down for a while in any of our previous sailboats and we definitely would have been wrestling for control with the subsequent whirlpool wave action.
 But Minerva took it like a professional boxer with a "that all you got kid?" smirk.
 My soul filled with pride and relief.
 We had chosen well.
 This boat can handle herself in a blow.